top of page

 PMP Application Rejection Email from PMI

 Generally, leading or directing a project means overseeing the project from initiation to completion and will also include planning, execution and monitoring and control.
-While writing your application, wear a PMI Project Manager hat and list all the responsibilities across the 5 process group areas.
+While writing your application, wear a PMI Project Manager hat and list all the responsibilities across the 5 process group areas found in the PMBOK6.

 This candidate above chose our PMP application review and rewrite service to get their application rewritten and approved within a few days.